AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+### Income

+#### Add Income

+1. Test Case: `add income d/salary a/100`
+Expected: Income is added.
+Details of the income is shown as a message.

+2. Test Case: `add income`
+Expected: Income is not added.
+Error message will be displayed.

+3. Test Case: `add income d/ a/`
+Expected: Income is not added.
+Error message will be displayed.

+4. Test Case: `add income d/salary a/five dollars`
+Expected: Income is not added.
+Error message will be displayed.

+#### Delete Income

+Prerequisites: There should be at least 1 income in the list

+1. Test Case: `delete income 1`
+Expected: Income is deleted.
+Details of deleted income is shown as a message.

+2. Test Case: `delete income 0`
+Expected: Income is not deleted.
+Error message will be displayed.

+3. Test Case: `delete income`
+Expected: Income is not deleted.
+Error message will be displayed.

+#### Edit Income
+Prerequisites: There should be at least 1 income in the list

+1. Test Case: `edit income 1 d/hustle a/50`
+Expected: Income is edited.
+Details of the edited income is shown as a message.

+2. Test Case: `edit income  d/ a/`
+Expected: Income is edited.
+Details of the edited income is shown as a message.